Schroder AsiaPacific Fund plc

 Past performance is not a guide to future performance and may not be repeated.
 The value of investments and the income from them may go down as well as up and investors may not get back the amount originally invested.

-Source: Schroders, bid to bid price with net income reinvested, in GBP, as at 31 December 2014. *In January 2011 the MSCI AC Asia ex Japan (NDR) replaced the MSCI AC FE ex-Japan Net (TR).
+Source: Schroders, bid to bid price with net income einvested, net of the ongoing charges and portfolio costs and, where applicable, performance fees, in GBP, as at 31 March 2015. *In January 2011 the MSCI AC Asia ex Japan (NDR) replaced the MSCI AC FE ex-Japan Net (TR).
 The full track record of the previous index has been kept and chainlinked to the new one. **MSCI AC Asia ex Japan (NDR) total return.

 What are the risks?